For further articles on these topics:

 The moment in the hospital when Randall suggests his dad still has a few months to live and the doctor explains his dad is never leaving the hospital...
 Let’s talk about it.
 If you don’t know loss and grief, this may have felt a very unrealistic divide: How could Randall have such a distorted idea of his dad’s condition?
 On the one hand, you could argue it was the Hollywood-style moment when his dad was healthy enough to jam with the band the night before this conversation with the doctor.
 On the other hand, we could argue it is a not-totally-inaccurate portrayal of how denial can look.
 Sometimes family members struggle to accept the reality of a disease and how it is progressing.
 You think you have more time than you do, no matter the signs and what people are telling you.

 5. Talking about losing someone is hard, even with someone you love.

-If you haven’t known grief, it could be easy to find Kate’s unwillingness to talk about her dad’s death with Toby, someone she loves and is going to marry, to be weird.
-If you have known grief, you may know that for some people it is a door they have to be very ready to open.
+If you haven’t known grief, it could be easy to find Kate’s unwillingness to talk about her dad's death with Toby—someone she loves and is going to marry—to be weird.
+If you have known grief, you may know that for some people, it's a door they have to be very ready to open.
 We can tell watching the show that Kate wants, in theory, to be able to open up to Toby.
 In practice, that isn’t always easy.
-This becomes even more ‘real’ when we learn that, to this day, Kate feels guilty for believing that she caused her dad’s death (another cliff-hanger we’ll all have to wait until season two to understand).
+This becomes even more ‘real’ when we learn that, to this day, Kate feels guilty because she believes that she caused her dad’s death...
+Another cliff-hanger we’ll all have to wait until Season Two to understand.